ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 &#x27;Tis well to woo, &#x27;tis well to wed,
 For so the world has done
-Since myrtles grew, and roses blew,
+Since myrtles grew, and roses biew,
 And morning brought the sun.
-But havo a care, ye young and fair,
+But have a care, ye young and fair,
 Be sure ye pledge with truth;
 Be certain that your love will wear
-Beyond the days ef youth.
+Beyond the days of youth.
 For if ye give not heart for heart,
 As well as hand for hand,
 You&#x27;ll find you&#x27;ve played the &quot;unwise&quot; part,
 And &quot;built upon the sand.&quot;
 &#x27;Tis well to save, &#x27;tis well to have
-A goodly store of gold.
+A goodly store of gold,
 And hold enough of shining stuff,
 For charity is cold.
 But place not all your hopes and trust
 In what the deep mine brings;
 We cannot live on yellow dust
 Unmixed with purer things.
-And he who piles up wealth akne,
+And he who piles up wealth alone,
 Will often have to stand
 Beside his coffer-chest, and own
-Tk &quot;built upon the sand.&quot; t
+Tis &quot;built upon the sand.&quot;
 &#x27;Tis good to speak in kindly guise,
-And soothe whale&#x27; er we can ;
+And soothe whate er we can;
 For speech should bind the human mind,
 And love link man to man.
 But stay not at the gentle words,